 Slipping, sliding, he kept moving.
 When he reached the edge of the lake, he looked back.

-The Tuurngap spun faster, faster, faster, and then exploded into a thousand pieces.
-Acidic poison showered the ice, and the center of the lake liquefied under its touch.
+The Tuurngap spun faster, faster, faster, and then shot off into the night sky.
+They vanished and acidic poison showered the ice, and the center of the lake liquefied under its touch.

 The horn went quiet, and the Hunter fell backward into the snow bank.
 The ice crunched as someone came toward him.
 He rose to greet his savior.
 He had never been so happy to meet someone in all his life.

 But who he had found waiting for him shocked him.
 There, with a horn around his neck, was his father.
-His father high-stepped it through the snow bank, the lantern in one hand and a knife in the other.
-He climbed over the snow piles to get to his son.
+His father high-stepped it through the snow bank, the lantern in one hand and a knife in the other, to get to his son.

 The Hunter was dumbstruck.
 His father glanced around the area and sheathed his knife.
 He reached out his calloused hand and took the Hunter’s hand.
 He yanked the boy straight up into his arms.
 He held the Hunter tight, turned, and carried him into the forest.